Succession of power in China: Constitutional mechanism

 Constitutional power in the People's Republic of China is held by the Central Committee of the Chinese Communist Party (CCCPC).
 Although this group of approximately 300 members does not have power in the same way as a traditional legislative body, the most important and senior officials of the Chinese government are all members.

 Within the CCCPC is the Politburo of the Chinese Communist Party.
-This body is a group of 25 individuals (currently 24 men and one woman) who govern the Chinese Communist Party (CCP).
+This body is a group of 25 individuals.
 Theoretically, the Politburo is elected by the CCCPC; however, in practice any new member of the Politburo is chosen by the current members.
 Politburo members hold positions in China's national government and regional positions of power simultaneously thereby consolidating the CCP's power.

 In the case of key policy decisions, topics are addressed in the Politburo which then determines actions to be taken by the national and local government.
 The policy direction for the entire country rests in the hands of these 25 individuals who meet together once a month.
 Admission into the Politburo is extremely difficult.
 Tight control over the body is exercised by current members who vet potential members carefully to maintain the balance of power.
 Good political relationships within the Politburo are essential for admittance into the group.
 All members of the Politburo are elected for five year terms.

 Power within the Politburo is further concentrated in the Politburo Standing Committee of the Chinese Communist Party.
 This group of seven members meets together weekly and is led by the General Secretary.

 Executive leadership in the PRC is elected through a process that can best be described as an indirect election.
 In this system, only one candidate stands for the election of any given position.
 Although other candidates cannot run formally, write-in candidates are permitted.
 In 2013, when the 12th National People's Congress elected CCP general secretary Xi Jinping as president, 2952 members voted in favour and one against, with three abstentions.
 Similarly, in the 2008 election, Hu Jintao, then-General Secretary, President and Chairman of the Central Military Commission, were re-elected by a landslide.
 Of the 2985 members of the 11th National People's Congress, only 3 voted against Hu Jintao, with another 5 abstaining.